Pop it

-A Pop-It (also known as Go Pop and Last One Lost) is a fidget toy consisting of a usually-brightly colored silicone tray with poppable bubbles, similar to bubble wrap, that can be flipped and re-used.
-They come in a variety of colors, shapes, and sizes, and even come in wearable formats.
+A Pop-It (also known as Go Pop and Last One Lost) It consists of a usually brightly colored silicone tray with poppable bubbles, similar to bubble wrap, that can be flipped and re-used.
+They come in a variety of colors, shapes, and sizes, including wearable formats.
 It is marketed as a stress-reliever and rose in popularity in the spring of 2021 due to TikTok influencers as well as boredom and stress attributed to the COVID-19 pandemic.